thanuurs/mood-based-music-player/README.md

 # MoodTunes Cactus 🌵🎶

-A delightful mood-driven music player featuring an animated dancing cactus that responds to your emotions and generates custom music patterns using Web Audio API.
+I have created a delightful mood-driven music player featuring an animated dancing cactus that responds to your emotions and generates custom music patterns using Web Audio API using AI.

 ## Features